MischaD/BeyondFID/README.md

    | l2/example_001.png  | TRAIN        |

     For example if you have **./data/FileList.csv** as argument for pathtrain then it expects the image to be in ./data/l1/example_000.png

+3. **Large Tensors**

+    In case you do not want so save the images on disk have a look at *How to use a generator function instead of saving the models on disk*